day8/re-frame/docs/Performance-Problems.md

 to be an issue unless you have something like a table with a lot of identical cells.

-## Use The Trace, Luke
+## Use The Trace

-If you want to really track down what is going on, Luke, take advice from Edna Mode and get some X-Ray vision from the [official tracer](https://github.com/Day8/re-frame-trace).
-But, no capes!
+If you want to know exactly what's going on, get some X-Ray vision from the [official tracer](https://github.com/Day8/re-frame-trace).
+See exactly what subscriptions are running, what views are getting re-rendered, etc.

-Er, except, it is still a WIP.
-So, yeah, some overhyping in the previous paragraph.
-But, anyway, you may be surprised by what the trace tells you.
+You may be surprised by what you see.

 ## The Old Weapon